24 April 2018

 Yes, you can create almost everything you want.
 But only under one condition – before you begin, you have to really know Symfony first.
 This is the biggest advantage and the biggest flaw of this solution – it’s all standing on top of another framework.
 Furthermore, as I’ve mentioned above, API Platform isn’t generating a CRUD code that you can just modify as you wish.
 I’ve used such code-generating solutions and they were very good at the beginning (you can just get some code and modify it easily without reading any further instructions) but there were certain issues with that:

-After modifying any part of the pre-generated code, there’s no turning back.
+- After modifying any part of the pre-generated code, there’s no turning back.
 You cannot generate it again for some database changes.
-There are some solutions which allow that but you need to cope with pretty confusing overriding mechanisms.
+There are some solutions that allow that but you need to cope with pretty confusing overriding mechanisms.

-How deeply should I know Symfony before using API Platform?
+How proficiently should I know Symfony before using the API Platform?

-Serializer – All the data that’s transferred via API goes through a serialisation component built in Symfony.
-You can find the documentation here:https://symfony.com/doc/current/components/serializer.html.
-If you’re wondering why the given field or structure isn’t displayed in the GET method, the issue probably lays in the serialisation.
+- Serializer – All the data that are transferred via API goes through a serialization component built-in Symfony.
+You can find the documentation here.
+If you’re wondering why the given field or structure isn’t displayed in the GET method, the issue probably lies in the serialization.

 This is a pretty big threshold to cross.
 Is it worth it?